andresteve/MecanumWheelRobot/README.md

 ## 1. Build the robot.

 I have used the chasis of the robot model "4WD mecanum wheel mobile arduino robotics car" from Nexusrobot.com .
-The electronic components are:
+I changed all the electronic using these devices:
 * Arduino Due
 * Raspberry Pi 4 ( I think that also Raspberry Pi 3 Model B will work)
 * Polulu Motors 37Dx70L with encoder 64 CPR and reductor 70:1